konstructio/kubefirst/docs/kubefirst/overview.md

 that was created like Argo CD, Argo Workflow, demo applications, and GitLab self-hosted.

+## Learn more

+- Learn more about the  fundaments in use at kubefirst [here](../common/shared-concepts-overview.md)
+- Explore the local install [here](./local/install.md)

 ## Credits

 [Opene source projects used on Kubefirst](./credit.md)